 - resolution provides certainty of outcome and reduces associated costs.

-Resolution of a prosecution requires the consent of the Commission or by general managers under delegation from the Commission on the recommendation of our General Counsel.
+Resolution of a prosecution requires the consent of the Commission or members of the Executive under delegation from the Commission and on the recommendation of our General Counsel.

 We may also publish information about the filing of charges and other enforcement actions where appropriate.
 This is consistent with performing our functions as the outcomes highlight and deter similar non-compliance and provide an opportunity to educate the community or regulated entities.